chris19960730/chris19960730.github.io/README.md

  ![screenshot](https://github.com/chris19960730/chris19960730.github.io/blob/master/screenshot/screenshot.png)

 ### Tech requirements
-HTML, CSS, JavaScript
+HTML, CSS, JavaScript, Bootstrap

 ### How to install/use
-clone this repo and run `npm -install` then you can use `reload -b` to run it on your local machine.
+Clone this repo and run `npm -install` then you can use `reload -b` to run it on your local machine.

 ### Author
 [Haocheng Yang](https://github.com/chris19960730).